Health Insurance in Bulgaria – FAQ for Foreigners

 Yes.
 Public hospitals may levy standard patient contributions (e.g., a small daily fee) even when treatment is covered; ask the hospital about any extra charges in advance.

-It can satisfy visa/residence requirements if it meets the €30,000 + repatriation threshold for the full period, but many travel policies exclude pre-existing conditions and private-only clinics.
+It can satisfy visa/residence requirements if it meets the €30,000 + repatriation threshold for the whole period, but many travel policies exclude pre-existing conditions and private-only clinics.
 Consider a comprehensive student plan or top-ups that match your health profile and travel plans.

 EHIC is generally sufficient for medically necessary public care during studies, but it’s not a substitute for private coverage or repatriation.
 Non-EU: maintain a valid private policy at all times; it is mandatory for visa/residence and often checked at semester registration.